inigoval/inigoval/README.md

 ⛰️ Hi, I'm Inigo
-🏫 I'm currently an Applied Scientist in the Behaviour & Language team at Wayve \
+:wrench: I'm currently an Applied Scientist in the Behaviour & Language team at Wayve \
-🤖 I like solving problems and building useful stuff with AI\
+🤖 I like solving problems and building useful stuff with AI \
 💡 My research interests include autonomous driving, large language models, applied computer vision, speech science, foundation models.
 <!--
 **inigoval/inigoval** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.